 Somnox 2 will now begin with the breathing exercise.
 Follow the breathing movements of Somnox 2 and relax.

 On your home screen, you will now see the selected exercise under Breath.
 Somnox 2 will automatically turn off when the exercise duration has finished.

 Scroll down until you see Exercises

-You will see squares containing the names of each of the different breathing exercises, such as 4-7-8 and Box-breathing.
+You will see squares containing the names of each of the different breathing exercises, such as Fall asleep faster and Stop worrying.
 Scroll farther down and click on Create new exercise.

 Give your breathing exercise a name with a maximum of 15 characters—for example, Calm Breath.

 Now you will see the screen on which you can create your own breathing exercise.

 For Inhale, choose the number of seconds for which you want to breathe in—for example, 4 seconds.

 For Hold breath, choose the number of seconds for which you want to hold your breath - for example, 1 second.